Carlos González (footballer, born 1960)

-Carlos Alberto González Romero (born in 1960 in Coronel) is a Chilean football manager.
+Carlos Alberto González Romero (born in 1960 in Coronel) is a Chilean football manager and former footballer.

+Playing career

+In 1990, González joined Peruvian club Sporting Cristal, coinciding with his compatriots Quemel Farías as teammate and Eugenio Jara as coach.

+Coaching career

 In 2004, he was signed by Deportes Temuco.
 That season he put the team into the Torneo Apertura and Torneo Clausura quarterfinals.

 On December 12, 2005, he agreed a contract with Santiago Wanderers to coach them for face the Torneo Apertura.
 On July 3, he was fired from Wanderers.

 In 2006, he returned to Temuco to coach the now called Deportivo Temuco.
 On April 23, 2007, he was fired from Deportivo Temuco, being replaced by Eduardo Bonvallet.